Anton Ortmann

 Anton Ortmann (19 March 1801, in Plan – 21 November 1861, in Elbogen) was a Bohemian-Austrian pharmacist and botanist, known for his investigations of flora native to Bohemia, notably in the environs of Karlsbad and Elbogen.

 During his career, he worked as a pharmacist in Karlsbad and later Elbogen (since 1842).
 From 1857 to 1861 he served as mayor of Elbogen.
-The plant genus Ortmannia (family Orchidaceae) was named in honor by Philipp Maximilian Opiz.